shreyas-sha3/zen-trade/README.md

-# AutoAngel - Automated Trading System for Angel One
+# ZenTrade - Automated Trading System for Angel One

-AutoAngel is an automated trading system that interfaces with Angel One's SmartAPI to execute trades based on volume and price movements.
+ZenTrade is an automated trading system that interfaces with Angel One's SmartAPI to execute trades based on volume and price movements.
 The system includes real-time market data monitoring, automated trading signals, and live visualization of price movements.

 ## Features